awsdocs/aws-single-sign-on-user-guide/doc_source/useraccess.md

 1. On the **Details** page for the AWS account, under **Assigned users and groups**, locate the user or group in the table\.
 Then choose **Remove access**\.

 1. In the **Remove access** dialog box, confirm the user or group name\.
 Then choose **Remove access**\.

+## Delegate Who Can Assign SSO Access to Users in the Master Account<a name="howtodelegatessoaccess"></a>

+Assigning single sign\-on access to the master account using the AWS SSO console is a privileged action\.
+By default, only an AWS account root user, or a user who has the **AWSSSOMasterAccountAdministrator** AWS managed policy attached, can assign SSO access to the master account\.
+The **AWSSSOMasterAccountAdministrator** provides manage SSO access to the master account within an AWS Organizations organization\.

+Use the following steps to delegate permissions to manage SSO access to users in your directory\.

+**To grant permissions to manage SSO access to users in your directory**

+1. Sign in to the AWS SSO console as a root user of the master account or with another IAM user who has IAM administrator permissions to the master account\.

+1. Use the procedure [Create Permission Set](permissionsets.md#howtocreatepermissionset) to create a permission set\.
+When you get to step 5c, select the option **Attach AWS managed policies**\.
+In the list of IAM policies that appear in the table, choose the **AWSSSOMasterAccountAdministrator** AWS managed policy\.
+This policy grants permissions to any user who will be assigned access to this permission set in the future\.

+1. Use the procedure [Assign User Access](#assignusers) to assign the appropriate users to the permission set that you just created\.

+1. Communicate the following to the assigned users: When they sign in to the user portal and select the **AWS Account** icon, they must choose the appropriate IAM role name to be authenticated with the permissions that you just delegated\.